Different Type Of Roofing Materials

 7. Green Roofs

 Green roofs are the latest addition to the world of roofing in the UK, but they have been popular for some time now in Scandinavian countries.
 These roofs are also called vegetated roofs and are made from real plants.
 They are ideal for eco-conscious homeowners who want to create a green roofing option.
 While moss and other living plant materials are usually associated with water absorption, when they are properly cared for, they can make an effective roofing material with many benefits.
 The future of green roofs looks promising as more and more people are opting for this roofing material.
-Green roofs improve air quality by putting oxygen back in the air, provide thermal insulation, and absorb rainwater.
+Green roofs provide thermal insulation, absorb rainwater, and improve air quality by putting oxygen back in the air.
 You can even grow your favourite plants on your roof!
 Just remember to install a layer of waterproof membrane before creating your green roof.

 Green Roofs